This post may contain affiliate links for your convenience. Read our disclosure policy.

 - Buttery Dinner Rolls in the Bread Machine

 Dutch Oven No Knead Bread Recipe

 - 1 1/2 tsp salt

-In the bowl of a stand mixer, combine sugar, yeast and water.
-Stir together and let sit for 10 minutes, or until starts to get foamy and thickens.
+- In the bowl of a stand mixer, combine sugar, yeast and water.
+Stir together and let sit for 10 minutes, or until ingredients starts to get foamy and thickens.

-While the yeast is proofing, combine 3 cups bread flour with salt and any other seasonings.
+- While the yeast is proofing, combine flour with salt in a separate bowl.

-Turn dough out onto a floured surface, and form into ball.
+- Turn dough out onto a floured surface, and form into a ball.

-Place in a greased bowl, cover with a towel and let rise in a warm area 30 minutes.
-(I let mine rise for about 50 minutes because I forgot about it)
+- Place the dough in a greased bowl, cover with a towel and let rise again in a warm area for 30 minutes (while the Dutch Oven heats)